zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/create-custom-rule.md

 ---

-## 1. Create a Rule Class
+## 1. Create the Rule Class

 Start by creating a PHP Class that extends `ZOOlanders\YOOessentials\Access\AccessRule` and declares a `resolve` function.
-Store it into a Child Theme or a Custom Plugin.
+Store it into a YOOtheme Pro Child Theme or a Module.

 ```php
 use ZOOlanders\YOOessentials\Access\AccessRule;